martadaniel/jquery_social_bars/README.md

 ```
  <link rel="stylesheet" type="text/css" href="css/social.css" />
 ```
+>*Note:*
+>If you want the social bars scrolling with your page, set position under "#socialside" to *absolute*,
+>on the other hand, if you want them on a fix position, leave it on *fixed*.
+>You can adjust its' vertical position, with changing value of *top*.

  - include jQuery files into your header too.
      **(Important!
 Include files in this ordering!)**